-- Students interested in majoring or minoring in Urban Studies should enroll in 201: Introduction to Urban Studies, in their first year or fall of second year. - The Urban Studies Program houses two majors: Urban Studies and Health Equity. - Students interested in Urban Studies are encouraged to contact Professor Thomas (thomase@rhodes.edu), Director of Urban Studies, to learn more about the program.
+- Students interested in majoring or minoring in Urban Studies should enroll in 201: Introduction to Urban Studies, in their first year or fall of second year. - Students interested in Urban Studies are encouraged to contact Professor Thomas (thomase@rhodes.edu), Chair of Urban Studies, to learn more about the program.